lp-Recovery of the Most Significant Subspace among Multiple Subspaces with Outliers: Introduction

 The geometric $\ell_1$ minimization is related to some of the recent attempts for robust PCA~\cite{Xu2010, Xu2012, robust_mccoy,robust_pca_ZL, LMTZ2012}.
 However, it is hard to implement it directly since it is not convex (the set of $d$-subspaces, over which the $\ell_1$ energy is minimized, is not convex).
 Nevertheless, the question of its robustness is fundamentally interesting.
-While the analysis in~\cite{lp_recovery_part2_11} implies such robustness when restricting the fraction of outliers, here we ask a more challenging question for the recovery of a single subspace: Can it be recovered by a sufficiently large sample, when having no restriction on the fraction of outliers, but on their distribution.
-One possible instance is when the outliers are spherically symmetric (i.e., invariant to rotations).
-We make the problem even more interesting by assuming points sampled from several multiple subspaces as well as spherically symmetric outliers and we study the recovery of the most significant subspace by geometric $\ell_1$ (or $\ell_p$) minimization (i.e., the subspace with the largest number of outliers).
+While the analysis in~\cite{lp_recovery_part2_11} implies such robustness when restricting the fraction of outliers, here we ask a more challenging question for the recovery of a single subspace: Can it be recovered by a sufficiently large sample when having no restriction on the fraction of outliers but on their distribution?
+One possible instance is when the outliers are spherically symmetric, i.e., invariant to rotations (or for simplicity uniformly distributed on the sphere).
+We make the problem more interesting by assuming points sampled from several multiple subspaces and outliers (where the distributions of all components are spherically symmetric) and we study the recovery of the most significant subspace by geometric $\ell_1$ (or $\ell_p$) minimization.